WebDevJasonCameron/TheWizardsBag_Java_Version_Archiving/notes/log.md

 # Log

+---

+## 2024 08 27
+Wow, I'm a dunce sometimes.
+I didn't realize that... yes, I did create a log in the "notes" directory.
+As such, I moved my most recent rants...
+I mean logs, into their proper place.
+Here.
+Here is the proper place. **Sigh

+---

+## 2024 08 26

+Let's figure out how the CLI should function.
+A main menu should ask the user what they would like to do.
+1. Search for an Item or Spell.
+This is one branch.
+If they choose to search for 1.A Item or 1.B spell, we should then ask them how they want to search the Item or Spell: (1) name, or some searchable attribute (2...3).
+After they find the Spell or Item, we may ask them if they want to edit it or copy and edit the existing one to make it their own.
+I don't think it is smart to try to remove a spell since it may be tied to items later.

+Although this function might be doable if we run a query for all items and then remove it from those records.
+This also means that if this is done then we potentially will need to re-add a spell for those items, and we won't know what items need a spell added to them.
+With that thought, I think it is probably best to just not remove a spell at this point.
+One other thing we can do is show the user how removing the spell will affect all the different items.
+This can be given to the user as a confirmation box.
+For example, a box of text can "show a WARNING, that removing a spell will affect item 111, item 222, item 333, etc." and if they still want to remove the spell they will need to confirm.
+However, I think we can do this from the main menu's branch of removing something.

+The main menu should include whether the user wants to edit, delete, or add an Item or Spell.
+These will also spawn their own branches or options.
+Additionally, one may need to create a spell that is associated with an item if the spell doesn't already exist.
+I should look into the attributes of each and draw out a user flow chart of how each menu branch will need to be worked out within the CLI.

+I find it interesting that CLI will need to get the user to make decisions as a flow due to its nature.
+However, when we use a GUI, the user can kind of bypass all these flows because the user can select multiple choices prior to call an execution.
+And yet, I expect the program will still need to follow the CLI flow to function properly.
+That's why I think working out this CLI flow should be done right now (especially when I'm trying to feel out the application's development rather than just "knowing").

+---

+## 2024 08 24

+Alright.
+I have a python tool that needs to be built for work.
+After that is done, I'll come back to this.
+Should take about a week.
+Fingers crossed!

+---

+## 2024 08 23
+Good progress in today's reintegration of the code.
+I am still not sure how to go about handling all the CLI menus.
+However, I was able to get back to the basics of input and response within the CLI.
+It is good to finally get back into the simple stuff.
+I hope I will look back at all this and think that I am being too simple as I will have grown to grasp the more complex modular stuff.
+I am not even using Java beyond its most basic capes.
+Still, got to start (or keep restarting) somewhere.

+---

+## 2024 08 22
+I was trying to figure out where to start back into.
+I think I was first working on trying to create a GUI system with JavaFX.
+The problem, I hadn't figured out the interaction that needs to be done.
+That means, I want to run through the CLI menu commands.
+I want to figure out how the User should interact with the DB.
+That leaves me to wonder (once again) where to begin.
+Since the DB is created and the CRUD commands are already created, lets write a simple menu (test menu) that ask the User to input a "spell name" to search for.
+If the name returns a response, we can display it and ask if the user wants to search again or finish the program.
+If it doesn't, it should tell the user that nothing was found and (once again), ask them if they want to try again or finish the program.
+Really simple I know.
+That's what happens when you don't get to write code all day... instead, I'm spending my time at work as a "sys-ad," something I can do but really don't want to do.
+I digress... this is where we are for tonight's work.

+---

+## 2024 08 21
+I started this project earlier this year.
+I got really far, but (as with everything) I got side track with so many other things.
+I was learning so much with this project and I want to come back to it.
+I really think it was organized pretty well.
+However, I can't remember what I was getting stuck on.
+That is why I should have had a log.
+Even though it's a little late in the game, I figured I would create a log now.
+I think I can figure out where I left off.
+I'll put my thoughts on the subject here.
+At least I had a plan written in the RM.

+I think I was working on the Java GUI by looking up all the JavaFX tutorials.

+---

 ## 2024-02-22 | Next

 I need to figure out what is next.
 The Spell SQL commands and executors are completed.
 I now need to build something around them.
 I thought that "something" should be a CLI program that CRUDs all the different spells and attributes.
 Another option is to build a GUI with JavaFX.
 That is something I'm leaning towards wanting to do rather than the CLI.
 It's something I really haven't built before.
 Third option is to just push everything to Web browser.
 This is probably the quickest and most fruitful.
 Let me think about this for a couple of days.
 I might even start a JavaFX Udemy course for a month to really decide.
 We'll see...

+---

 ## 2024-02-05 | Mixed Classes